 Instead of using the copy privileged EXEC command or the archive tar privileged EXEC command, we recommend using the archive download-sw and archive upload-sw privileged EXEC commands to download and upload software image files.
-For switch stacks, the archive download-sw and archive upload-sw privileged EXEC commands can only be used through the stack's active switch.
-Software images downloaded to the stack's active switch are automatically downloaded to the rest of the stack members.
+For switch stacks, the archive download-sw and archive upload-sw privileged EXEC commands can only be used through the stack master.
+Software images downloaded to the stack master are automatically downloaded to the rest of the stack members.